convox/rack/checklists/branch-release.md

 # Rack Branch Release

+- confirm you are on the right branch

+  `git status`

+- push your changes

+  `git push`

 - create the release in slack
   /release create <branch-name>

-- confirm you are on the right branch

-  `git status`

 - login to demo